CTLT

 Desired Qualifications

-• Experience in academic leadership roles (e.g., department head/chair, associate dean, other college and/or campus leadership assignments and initiative contributions).
+• Experience in academic leadership roles such as department chair/head, program director, associate dean, faculty fellow, senate leadership, or other campus leadership assignments.

-• Experience collaborating across divisions with faculty, staff, and administrators.
+• Experience collaborating across divisions and working effectively with faculty, staff, and administrators.

 Application Process